 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
 Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children.

-Paragraph 118-120 of Keeping Children Safe in Education (2023) \The harm test is explained on the Disclosure and Barring service website on GOV.UK.
+Keeping Children Safe in Education (2023)

+The harm test is explained on the Disclosure and Barring service website on GOV.UK.

 4 Staff Reporting a Concern